TrueNASTrueNAS Nightly Development Documentation

 Begin by configuring your first storage pool.

-See Creating Storage Pools for more information on how to plan for and create pools in SCALE.
+See Creating Storage Pools for more information on how to plan for and create pools in TrueNAS.
 If you want to create additional pools with other disks not assigned to a pool, you can do that now or as you have a need for them.

 Creating a Storage Pool